VietnamHanoiHow to Spend One Week in Hanoi: Must-see Places and the Best...

 What’s better than spending your last day in Hanoi shopping for souvenirs?
 Go to Hoan Kiem Lake early in the morning to enjoy the last peaceful moment in the city, fuel yourself with a hot bowl of Pho, a cup of coffee, and get ready to shop till you drop!

-First, take a stroll through Hanoi Old Quarter and seek for your favorite traditional Vietnamese souvenirs, namely conical hat (Non La), silk, paintings… But remember to bargain for the best price; that’s a part of Vietnam’s shopping culture.
+First, take a stroll through Hanoi Old Quarter and seek out your favorite traditional Vietnamese souvenirs, namely conical hat (Non La), silk, paintings… But remember to bargain for the best price; that’s a part of Vietnam’s shopping culture.

 How to Spend One Week in Hanoi 21